Terms of Service

-CALM does need to provide evidence to its funders and fundraisers how their donations are used, so the helpline does need to provide narrative and statistical analysis of the helpline service.
-For reporting purposes we do record where given the age band, gender, location by region and general circumstance (topics of the call/chat) of the caller and outcomes of the call/chat.
+CALM does need to provide evidence to its funders and fundraisers how their donations are used, so the helpline does need to provide a business narrative and statistical analysis of the helpline service.
+For reporting purposes we do record where given the age band, gender, location by region, general circumstance (topics of the call/chat) of the caller and outcomes of the call/chat.
 This is only statistical data in a numerical format and is stored in a secure database held on a secure UK based server.
-There are no personally identifying details i.e. name or, phone number contained in any records.
-Any narrative used by CALM to demonstrate impact and outcomes of using the helpline is therefore completely anonymised and not traceable back to any caller.
+There are no personally identifying details i.e. name or phone number contained in any records.
+Any public communication used by CALM to demonstrate impact and outcomes of our helpline is generalised and therefore completely anonymous and not traceable back to any caller.
 Many steps are therefore taken to anonymise any data given to the helpline.

 A number of calls may be randomly recorded for the purposes of quality control and training, which is in our legitimate business interest.
 These are deleted within a month of recording and are only heard by CALM helpline staff.
 Similarly a number of webchats may be randomly selected for the purposes of quality control and training.
 They are deleted within one month and are only read by CALM helpline staff.
-If a chatter uses the webchat code on repeat visits then they are aware that their chats will be collated in the system and the helpline staff can view past chats in real-time during subsequent chats with the person using the code.
+If a chatter uses the webchat code on repeat visits then they are aware that their chat transcripts will be collated in the system and the helpline staff can view past chats logs in real-time during subsequent chats with the person using the code.
 The intention for this is that the chatter would not need to recount past events on each visit.

 Consent for Collection and Transfer of Personal Information for Protection of Vital Interests

-Personal data information will only be requested if a user of the CALM helpline presents with a cause for concern.
-A cause of concern is defined as a user being at imminent risk of death or reports the same situation affecting a third party, or with information pertaining to terrorism.
+Personal data information will only be requested if a user of the CALM helpline presents being at being in imminent risk of death or reports the same situation affecting a third party, or with information pertaining to terrorism.
 More information regarding this can be found in the CALM Helpline Confidentiality Policy.

 In this instance personal data such as (but not limited to) first and second name, address, location at the time and telephone number, can only be obtained by the helpline with the consent of the person using the helpline.
 After this consent is received information will be gathered to pass on to emergency services so that the individual subject of the cause for concern can be reached and assisted.
 This data is only passed on to the emergency services.
 They record it according to their policies and procedures, beyond the control of CALM.